NAFTA - Chapter 11 - Investment

 $232 million CAD

 Won.
 Tribunal dismissed the claim and awarded $9 million CAD in costs to Canada.
-Mercer has requested that the Tribunal render a Supplementary Decision.
+Mercer subsequently requested that the Tribunal render a Supplementary Decision.
+The Tribunal rendered its Supplementary Decision, dismissing Mercer's request and preserving Canada’s original costs award.

 ICSID Additional Facility Rules